Patrick E. McCoy

 Patrick has been senior pastor of Trinity since September 1993.
 He grew up in Muskogee, Oklahoma, attended Oklahoma State University and has a Bachelor of Science degree in wildlife ecology research.

 Upon graduation from seminary, he worked as a reporter and photographer for the Stillwater News-Press.
 He attended Princeton Theological Seminary in Princeton, New Jersey, and has been serving Presbyterian Churches in North Texas since his ordination to ministry of word and sacrament in 1982.
 He was awarded a Doctorate of Divinity from Austin College in 2015.
 He served on the Board of Trustees of THR Presbyterian Plano Hospital for nine years and is currently Moderator of the Council for Grace Presbytery.

 Patrick is married to his college sweetheart, Rebecca Bonham McCoy.
 She is CEO/President of a credit union and the author of a study guide series for the Certified Credit Union Executive Program through Credit Union National Association.

 Patrick and Rebecca have two sons, Micah and David.
 Micah is a graduate of Austin College and currently lives in New Mexico.
 He works for a non-profit agency as their communications director and is an award-winning playwright.
 He spent a year with the Presbyterian Church in East Africa serving as information specialist with Church World Service.
 His wife, Alice, is an attorney with a non profit that seeks to uphold disability rights.
 David, who is a graduate of the University of Texas and currently lives in Portland, OR is the senior financial analyst for University Hospital in Shreveport, LA..
-His wife, Dr. Molly, is in her first year of pediatric residency at OHSU in Portland.
+His wife, Dr. Molly, is in her second year of pediatric residency at OHSU in Portland.